Arthritis Care

 Some people find relief with natural remedies like turmeric, ginger, and omega-3 supplements.
 While they’re no miracle cure, they can be a helpful addition to your arthritis care toolkit.
 As always, check with your doctor before starting any new supplement.

-What Types of Foods Should I Avoid to Help Manage My Arthritis?
+What Types of Foods Should I Avoid to Help Prevent Pain?

 Inflammation’s worst friends are often processed foods, excessive sugar, and saturated fats.
 Try to limit foods like processed snacks, fried foods, and sugary treats.
 Think of it as unfriending the bad influences on your joints.